 Remain calm so your dog also remains calm.
-The harder the captured animal fights, the tighter the snare gets as the lock prevent the snare from loosening.
-The snares most likely fights, the tighter the snare gets as the lock prevents the snare from loosening.
+The harder the captured animal fights, the tighter the snare gets as the lock prevents the snare from loosening.
 The snares most likely encountered by dogs are those set for fox, coyotes and bobcats due to their size similarities to many domestic dog breeds.
 The maximum width of a snare loop in Wyoming is 12", big enough for most dogs.